 Whether you’re looking for waterfront options to give you a front row seat to beautiful, bold sunsets, an area sea specialty that comes blackened, seared, fried or sautéed, or a cold beer after a day of of adventures in the sun, sand and surf, The Crystal Coast is home to more than 100 locally owned restaurants and breweries that are sure to satisfy whatever you’re craving.

-Find the right Crystal Coast restaurant for your next meal out in the Crystal Coast’s restaurant directory.
+Find the right Crystal Coast restaurant for your next meal out in the Crystal Coast’s restaurant directory or you can read all about the 13 of the best restaurants in Beaufort NC.
 Here’s a small sampling of some of the restaurants and breweries we enjoyed during our visit to the Crystal Coast and would recommend you visit on your next trip:

 - 34 Degrees North Restaurant, Beaufort: Locally inspired, waterfront dining with ingredients from local farms and fishermen.